XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 The node key pair is saved in the database and reused when the server restarts.
 If you delete the server's databases, it creates a new node key pair, effectively coming online with a different identity.
 To reuse the same key pair even if the databases are deleted, you can configure the server with a `[node_seed]` stanza.
 To generate a value suitable for use in the `[node_seed]` stanza, use the [validation_create method][].

 The node key pair also identifies other servers [clustered](clustering.html) with this one.
-If you have a cluster of servers, you should give each server in the cluster a unique and reusable `[node_seed]` setting.
+If you have a cluster of servers, you should configure each server in the cluster with a unique `[node_seed]` setting.
 For more information on setting up a cluster, see [Cluster `rippled` Servers](cluster-rippled-servers.html).

 ## Private Peers